gsp-mit/netflix_clone_mini_project/README.md

-# Netflix CLone using flutter
+# Netflix Clone using flutter

 A new Flutter project.
 Starter code and inspiration from Marcus Ng